akpi816218/tsfm/README.md

 Final PRs must be *created* ***before* June 1, 2023 at 12:00 AM PST.**

+Whenever you create a PR, add the label `no-submit` if it is not ready for submission, and the latest PR with the `submission-ok` label will be used.
+If it is ready for submission, add the `submission-ok` label.
+If there are multiple PRs with this label, the latest will be used.

 ## New hackazebrathoners

 **All contestants must be registered before May 10, 2023 at 12:00 AM PST.** Use the process described below.